MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 #### V3

-In V3, the process to query a route is to instantiate a `MPRoutingProvider` and set the desired travel mode, departure/arrival time, etc. You should also instantiate an `OnRouteResultListener` to recieve the result (or error).
+In V3, the process to query a route is to instantiate a `MPRoutingProvider` and set the desired travel mode, departure/arrival time, etc. You should also instantiate an `OnRouteResultListener` to receive the result (or error).

 ```java
 int timeNowSeconds = (int) (System.currentTimeMillis() / 1000);